 Build a Marketing Plan Appropriate to the Current Business Climate

-Business marketing planning involves analyzing the business climate and how outside forces may affect your company’s success.
-For example, poor economic conditions can affect your customers’ abilities to purchase your product or service.
+The final step in your situation analysis for your business plan involves looking at how outside forces may affect your company’s success.
+For example, as any business that’s weathered the recent recession can attest, economic conditions can affect your customers’ abilities to purchase your product or service.
 Other ways that market conditions factor into your planning include the following:

 Increasing labor or supply costs can impact your pricing.